The Lion, the Witch and the Wardrobe: Differences between editions

 When HarperCollins took over publication of the series in 1994, they began using the original British edition for all subsequent English editions worldwide.
 The current U.S. edition published by Scholastic has 36,135 words.

 Adaptations

 Television

 The story has been adapted for television three times.
 The first was a 10-part serial produced by ABC Weekend Television for ITV and broadcast in 1967.
 This version was adapted by Trevor Preston and directed by Helen Standage.

 In 1979, an animated TV miniseries, directed by Peanuts director Bill Melendez, was broadcast and won the first Emmy Award for Outstanding Animated Program.

 A third television adaptation was produced in 1988 by the BBC using a combination of live actors, animatronic puppets, and animation.
 The 1988 adaptation was the first of a series of four Narnia adaptations over three seasons.
-The programme was nominated for an Emmy Award and was nominated for four BAFTA TV Awards in 1989.
-It did win the award for Best Video Lighting.
+The programme was nominated for an Emmy Award for Outstanding Children's Program and received a nomination for Best Children's Programme (Entertainment/Drama) at the British Academy Television Awards in 1989.
+Lighting director John Mason won the BAFTA TV Craft Award for Best Video Lighting for his work on the production.